sgoel97/blog/content/blog/san-francisco/index.md

 - [Chinatown] Capital restaurant

+Pretty good authentic chinese restaurant.

 #### Price: $$

 - [Richmond District] Lokma

+I've been here for brunch, and Lokma never dissapoints.
+The potatoes are especially amazing.

 - [Richmond District] JiJime

+Great casual korean restaurant.

 - [Japantown] Kura sushi

+Rotating sushi bar in the Japantown mall.
+I've heard mixed reviews, but I liked it quite a bit when i went.

 - [Fisherman's Wharf] Surisan

+One of my favorite places in SF, and my go-to restaurant in a pinch.
+Brunch and dinner are both amazing, and Surisan consistently has top-quality korean food with a modern twist.

 #### Price: $$$

 - [FiDi] Happy Lamb Hot Pot

+Solid spot for Hot Pot in SF.
+The lamb here is pretty good given it's hard to find a variety of lamb at other hot pot places.

 - [FiDi] Bodega SF

+Amazing spot for modern vietnamese spot.
+A bit on the pricier side, but would 100% reccomend.
+Great bar vibe.

 #### Price: $$$$

 - [Chinatown] Empress by Boon

+While the food was pretty good, the presentation is what makes Empress by Boon so memorable.
+The restaurant is located on the 8th floor of a chinatown building, and the aesthetic is that of an upscale chinese penthouse.
+The plating is incredible, with lots of fun surprises throughout the 8-course menu.

 - [Nob Hill] Acquerello

+One of the best meals I've ever had.
+Lower on the quantity side, but the food they serve is pretty dense.
+If you come, make sure to savor each bite - you'll be longing for more at the end of the meal.
+Strong traditional fine dining vibe - there is a dress code.

 - [Japantown] An Sushi

+The best Omakase I've had to date.
+Not too pricy for Omakase at around $100 for their highest-course option.
+Plating was amazing, and while not as traditional, the food was better than any traditional Omakase I've been to.

 ## My Hitlist